DSchau/blog/src/pages/2017-10-27-css-in-js-benefits-drawbacks-and-tooling/index.md

 ![semantic comparison](./images/screenshots/44-semantic-comparison.png)

 The left is the mental model we must keep in our minds when writing CSS centered around HTML.
 We must be aware that a class we apply in HTML is styled with a class name.
-We must be aware that these class names can cascade and stuck, sometimes interfering in unforseen ways.
+We must be aware that these class names can cascade and stack, sometimes interfering in unforseen ways.
 These cacading rules then become stylesheets in our DOM that can themselves conflict.

 The right is the mental model when writing CSS in JS.
 Write HTML (JSX) that is encapsulated with component-scoped styles.
 No stacking.
 Never worry again about CSS rule specificity (and no `!important` hacks), and truly think in components!